IO International Office

 Master Standard Track

-Students of the standard track are required to gain 20 ECTS during their semester abroad.
-Undergraduate courses do not count towards that.
+Students are required to gain 20 ECTS during their semester abroad.
 ECTS earned for language and culture courses will not be transferred.

 15 ECTS will be graded, 5 ECTS will be transfered as pass/fail.